-Propensity scores will be estimated with logistic regression models separately within the acute and preventive groups and by exposure set (i.e., time since start of the comparator migraine medications that the patient has been taking before the index date) (Webster-Clark et al., 2022; Webster-Clark et al., 2021).
+Propensity scores will be estimated with logistic regression models separately within the acute and preventive groups and by exposure set (i.e., time since start of the comparator

+CT24-WI-GL02-RF02 6.0 Non-Interventional Study Protocol Template For Secondary Data Collection Study Page 54 of 87 migraine medications that the patient has been taking before the index date) (Webster-Clark et al., 2022; Webster-Clark et al., 2021).
 The a priori-identified list of baseline covariates (Section 9.3.3) will be the base from which to select the variables to be included in the propensity score baseline model.
 Baseline variables will be selected based on their association with the outcome (incidence rate ratio > 1.25 or < 0.80) using a univariate Poisson regression model.
 Some variables might be forced into the model based on prior knowledge or clinical reasons.

-Stabilised propensity score weights will be created, in which the inverse of the propensity score is multiplied by the marginal probability of receiving rimegepant.
 Covariate balance will be reassessed using standardised mean differences and will be displayed graphically.
 If balance cannot be achieved for all important covariates, it is proposed that the model be refitted to include interactions or higher-order terms to improve balance.

-9.7.4.3 Weighted Outcome Model
+9.7.4.2.
+Weighted Outcome Model

-Adjusted incidence rates will be obtained by adding the stabilised weights in the Poisson models.
+Adjusted incidence rates will be obtained by adding the standardised morbidity ratio weights in the Poisson models.
 The adjusted Kaplan-Meier estimator will be obtained by incorporating the weights in the calculation of the cumulative incidence of MACE (Xie and Liu, 2005), and risk differences and RRs will be derived from this adjusted Kaplan-Meier estimator.

 Adjusted HRs will be estimated incorporating the weights in the Cox model.
 For all effect estimates described above, the 95% CIs will be calculated using a non-parametric bootstrap estimation.

-9.7.5 Subgroup Analyses
+9.7.5.
+Subgroup Analyses